 The Pavilion is the bottom portion of the diamond opposite side of the Crown.
-The Pavilion Facets consists of 16 lower facets girdle, 8 Pavilion Facets, and an optional Culet that reflect the shine through the Crown to the observer’s eye.
-All of those Facets work together to make each diamonds unique appearance.
+The Pavilion Facets consist of 16 lower facets girdle, 8 Pavilion Facets, and an optional Culet that reflects the shine through the Crown to the observer’s eye.
+All of those Facets work together to make each diamond’s unique appearance.
 The more light which will go through the diamond, the more brilliance it’ll have.

 Three More Important Diamond Terms

 Facet is the term used for a flat part (surface between edges) of a cut and polished diamond.
 In the standard round brilliant cut, there are 57 or 58 facets.

 The Depth is the total height of the diamond measured from the Table to the Culet.
 It’s determined as a percentage of the overall diameter of the diamond.
 Learn how Depth affects a diamond’s sparkle here.

 The Diameter is the width of a polished diamond at the widest part, specifically measured from one Girdle edge to the opposite Girdle edge straight through the center of the stone.
 Looking at the diamond from the top down, this is the distance from side to side.